TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/faq.md

 ---
-title: FAQ
+title: Migration FAQ
 ---

-This section will help answering some frequently asked questions regarding migration to {{% tts %}}.
+This section answers frequently asked questions regarding migration to {{% tts %}}.

 ### Why should I migrate my devices and gateways to {{% tts %}}?

-{{% tts %}} is more scalable, more secure, and offers a lot of improved and brand new features comparing to {{% ttnv2 %}}.
-Also, the end of life of {{% ttnv2 %}} environment is planned for December 1, 2021.
+{{% tts %}} is more scalable, more secure, and supports more of the LoRaWAN specification than {{% ttnv2 %}}.
+The end of life for {{% ttnv2 %}} environment is planned for December 1, 2021.

-### When to migrate my devices and gateways to {{% tts %}}?
+### When should I migrate my devices and gateways to {{% tts %}}?

-Start migrating your devices and gateways as soon as possible! {{% ttnv2 %}} environment is already read-only so you cannot add new gateways, devices and applications anymore, and the final deadline for migrating is December 1, 2021, when {{% ttnv2 %}} machines are planned to be shut down.
+Start migrating your devices and gateways as soon as possible! {{% ttnv2 %}} is now read-only so you cannot add new gateways, devices and applications anymore, and the final deadline for migrating is December 1, 2021, when {{% ttnv2 %}} will be shut down.

 > Reading the [complete Migrating to {{% tts %}} guide]({{< ref "/getting-started/migrating" >}}) can help you with the migration process.